London

 AFAICT, people don’t go to department stores at all if they’re lower-class-coded; instead they get their stuff at Argos, I guess?

-The bakery coding is similar (Gail’s is middle-class, Greggs is working-class, Pret and Paul are in between).1 This is… I guess, more familiar in Australia, where people also invest in bakery-based social signalling.
+The bakery coding is similar (Gail’s is middle-class, Greggs is working-class, Pret and Paul are in between).1 This is… I guess, more familiar to me from Australia, where people also invest in bakery-based social signalling.

 3.2 Arts and music and all that